decred/dcrdex/README.md

 **WARNING**: If instead of using **dcrinstall* you decide to build from source and you plan to trade on mainnet, use the `release-0.1` branch instead of `master`.
+Furthermore, if you build dcrd and dcrwallet from source, you must use their `release-v1.6` branches, not `master`.

 ### Sync Blockchains